 A 'cresset stone' is a flat stone with cup-shaped hollows, each being used to hold a quantity of tallow and a wick, which were burned to produce light.
 This was a common method of lighting churches and monasteries in medieval times.
 Although some thirteen cresset stones remain in various parts of England, the cresset stone in Brecon Cathedral is the only one so far known in Wales, and is the finest yet discovered.
 It is a rectangular block of native stone containing thirty cups arranged in five parallel rows, with six cups in each row - 14 more cups than at Carlisle Cathedral, where the largest cresset stone previously discovered is located.

-Brecon cathedral, though modest, is set in an impressive walled close which is unique in Wales.
+Brecon Cathedral, though modest, is set in an impressive walled close which is unique in Wales.
 It started life in 1093 as the Benedictine Priory of St John the Evangelist, built by the Normans on the site of an earlier Celtic church.
 At the dissolution of the monasteries in 1537 it became Brecon's Parish Church and was made a cathedral in 1923.
 Today, the remains of the former monastic buildings provide the administrative centre for the Diocese, as well as a Heritage Centre and Pilgrims Tearoom which are certainly worth a visit.
 The site has also been a filming location for Doctor Who in more recent times.

 Brecon is named after King Brychan